damienvaz/l2p/README.md

 #Instalation
 Just download the file and put to your $PATH directory.
 After that, see if it is in executable mode by doing a "ls -al".
 If not then "chmod 744 l2p".
-After that, use the command by invocating "l2p <file>".
+Finally, use the command by invocating "l2p <file>".